KevinRo29/JavaScript/README.md

 **License:** This repository is provided under the [MIT License](LICENSE).
 You are welcome to modify and use the code according to the terms of the license.

 Feel free to reach out if you have any questions, suggestions, or improvements.
-Happy coding!
+Happy coding! :rocket: